ccasares/grovepi-iotcs/README.md

 * [Raspbian For Robots image](http://www.dexterindustries.com/howto/install-raspbian-for-robots-image-on-an-sd-card/) installed in your SD card
  * There are instructions available about how to enable your own Raspbian image for GrovePi.
 Unfortunately, even after following those instructions, it didn't work for me.
 So I decided to use this pre-configured image from Dexter Industries which worked like a charm.
 * For the demo, I've used the [Light Sensor](http://www.seeedstudio.com/wiki/Grove_-_Light_Sensor) and [Ultrasonic Ranger](http://www.seeedstudio.com/wiki/Grove_-_Ultrasonic_Ranger).
 GrovePi+ Kit comes with many other ones, and even more sensors are available and could be used for your own purposes.
 Just plug them in to the GrovePi board and use the right libraries to access them!
 * Although both IoTCS and GrovePi+ support many different programming languages (Java, Python, C#...)
-I'm a JavaScript/nodejs fan.
+I'm a JavaScript/NodeJS fan.
 And that's what you'll find in here :grin:.
  * I've used [nodejs](https://nodejs.org) 6.2.0 for development and testing.
-But I'm pretty sure this should work with earlier and newer versions of nodejs.
+But I'm pretty sure this should work with earlier and newer versions of NodeJS.
 Just give it a try yourself.
 * [Oracle Internet Of Things Cloud Service release 16.2.3](https://cloud.oracle.com/iot).
 The instructions you'll find here about IoTCS are for releases 16.1.3 or higher.
 Same for the Client libraries.
 * [Oracle Process Cloud Service](https://cloud.oracle.com/process) release 16.1.3 or higher.
 * [Oracle Integration Cloud Service](https://cloud.oracle.com/integration) release 16.2.3 or higher.